 Whether showing cartoon for a residue suppresses the display of its backbone atoms (initial default true).
 The backbone atoms suppressed by cartoons are N, C, and O in amino acids and P, OP1, OP2, OP3, O5', C5', and O3' in nucleic acids.
 Simultaneous display can be enabled by setting this option to false.
 Connecting tethers are drawn where displayed backbone atoms are offset from the cartoon.

-The subcommands of cartoon, however, control per-model settings:
+The cartoon subcommands, however, control per-model settings:

 The cartoon path is guided by CA atoms (α-carbons) in peptides and C5' in nucleic acids.
 The transverse orientation of a residue's ribbon segment is set according to the type of secondary structure and/or polymer: